mayank-finland/woocommerce-massive-finvoicer-gateway/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License v3.0.
+For more information see [GPLv3](http://www.gnu.org/licenses/gpl-3.0.html)

 ## Acknowledgments